Population Health and Practice Development Fellowship

 What are the primary pharmacist-led services?

-Quality Care Gap Initiatives
+Quality Care Gap Workflows

-Development of a workflow to address a risk-stratified population and significant gaps in care
+Development of a workflow to address a risk-stratified population and significant gaps in care to meet key quality metric goals such as medication adherence.

 What skillsets are needed to be successful?